RuhiiiiMahir/LLM-AI-written-text-detection/README.md

 Prediction Distribution: A bar chart showing the probability distribution of the prediction.
 Word Distribution: A bar chart displaying the frequency distribution of the top 10 words in the input text.
 Confidence Score: The confidence score for the classification.

+(Note: The dataset was sourced from a Kaggle competition: **https://www.kaggle.com/competitions/llm-detect-ai-generated-text**)